anibalg0mez/balerocms-src/README.md

 ==========

     v.0.6
-  * Login, setup and front-end page compatible with mobile and tablets
+  * Login and front-end template compatible with mobile and tablets
-  * New default theme added (responsive theme tundra)
+  * New default theme added (responsive theme 'tundra')
   * Some bugs fixes on installer and blog modules
   * Language and pagination bar fixes
-  * Menu Highlight Virtual Page
+  * Menu Highlight Virtual Pages
-  * Next feature: Responsive admin control panel
+  * Mobile menu added

     v.0.5.2
   * Admin Panel Link on Post Example